MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-recording.md

 ## Next Steps

-Now that you have a recorded a TTD trace, you can play the trace back or work with the trace file, for example sharing it with a co-worker.
+Now that you have a recorded a TTD trace, you can replay the trace back or work with the trace file, for example sharing it with a co-worker.
 For more information, see these topics.

 [Time Travel Debugging - Replay a trace](time-travel-debugging-replay.md)